This lesson briefly discusses the key differences between projected vs. geographic coordinate reference systems.

 - Projected coordinate systems: coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-In this tutorial, we will discuss the differences between these
+In this tutorial, you will learn the differences between these

 CRS’s in more detail.

-As we discussed in the previous lesson, each
+As you learned in the previous lesson, each

 CRS is optimized to best represent the: